Nursing - Undergraduate

 This is a comprehensive bridge course which includes bachelor’s-level nursing content foundational to graduate level study.

-At least three of the five courses must be taken at Le Moyne College for the certificate to be granted.
-Students earning this certificate must achieve a minimum grade of C in each course to fulfill prerequisites to Le Moyne's Master of Science Program in Nursing.
-Up to two graduate courses may be taken concurrently with the last of the five courses required to earn this certification.
+At least three of the five courses must be taken at Le Moyne College.
+Students completing these courses must achieve a minimum grade of C in each course to transition to Le Moyne's Master of Science Program in Nursing.

-Candidates applying for the Post-Baccalaureate RN to MS Certificate should submit the following to the Center for Continuing Education:
+Candidates applying for the RN Prerequisites for Graduate Admission should submit the following to the Center for Continuing Education:

-- certificate application (PDF may be obtained from the College website at www.lemoyne.edu/continuing_ed)
+- application (PDF may be obtained from the College website at www.lemoyne.edu/continuing_ed)

 - official transcripts for all college-level courses including basic nursing education